 Just because you don't have a gym close by doesn't mean you can't workout during your semester abroad.

 Basically, you are one of the last survivors of the zombie apocalypse and your help is needed to collect supplies for your base camp.
 There are several different missions you can complete which involve different lengths and different paces for your run.
-Fun music comes on when you need to walk, run, or jog a little faster because the zombies are coming and as you run you collect different items for your base camp).
+Fun music comes on when you need to walk, run, or jog a little faster because the zombies are coming (as you run, you collect different items for your base camp).

 Kayla Itsines: Sweat